ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Option 2 (working unity project):

-You can directly download or clone the working "ARCoreInsideOutTrackingBasic" project to your pc, add your phone specific osig file to the path ARCoreInsideOutTrackingBasic/Assets/Plugins/Android/assets, change the following player settings in Unity
+You can directly download or clone the working "ARCoreInsideOutTracking.rar" project to your pc, decopmpress it, add your phone specific osig file to the path ARCoreInsideOutTrackingBasic/Assets/Plugins/Android/assets, change the following player settings in Unity
 (

 Go to: file -> build settings -> player settings -> other settings